 Learn more about social media phishing.

-If the user will not click through the email that says their bank account is compromise, for example, then the attacker will simply wait for the user to connect to their bank.
-The altered DNS cache information will direct the user to the hacker’s version of their bank website.
-Then the user enters their user id and password and, voila, the attacker now has your credentials and can access your bank account and clean it out.
+If you do not click through the email, the attacker simply waits for you to connect to the bank.
+The altered DNS cache information directs you to the hacker’s version of your bank website.
+You enter your user ID and password, giving the attacker your credentials to access your bank account and steal funds.

 How do you prevent phishing?

-- Enable two-factor authentication (2FA) on any account that you can.
+- Enable two-factor authentication (2FA) on any qualifying account

-- Filter for phishing emails based on sender, content, and analyze URLs and attachments for malicious attributes using static and dynamic techniques.
+- Filter for phishing emails based on sender and content, and analyze URLs and attachments for malicious attributes using static and dynamic techniques

-- Prevent internal phishing attacks with a service integrated security solution which hooks into your cloud or on-premise email platform using API’s (available for Microsoft Office 365, Google G Suite, Microsoft Exchange Server, IBM Domino server).
+- Prevent internal phishing attacks with a service-integrated security solution for your cloud or on-premises email platform using APIs.
+These are available for Microsoft 365, Google G Suite, Microsoft Exchange Server, and IBM Domino server